cloudy-sfu/ClixoveLibrary/README.md

 - Manage papers classified by research projects
 - Manage research projects
 - Manage a team
-- Preview papers by Chromium browser

-These features can be added (but not in the plan):
 - Sharing papers in a team

 These features are comming soon: